progrock-libraries/kickstart/documentation/tutorial/main.md

 For such situations Kickstart provides **`Text_writer`**.

-Like `Text_reader` the `Text_writer` class is based intenally on a lean ’n mean C `FILE*`, and adds exception throwing on failures, plus some practically necessary automation.
-As you’ve seen `Text_reader` automatically collects input into right-sized line `string`s.
-And `Text_writer` automatically, by default, adhers to platform conventions regarding UTF-8 BOM, by default adding that encoding indicator at the start of a Windows file if it’s not already there in the text data:
+Like `Text_reader` the `Text_writer` class is based intenally on a lean ’n mean C `FILE*`, and adds exception throwing on failures, plus some practically necessary automation such as closing the file.
+As you’ve seen `Text_reader` also automatically collects input into right-sized line `string`s.
+And `Text_writer` also automatically, by default, adhers to platform conventions regarding UTF-8 BOM, by default adding that encoding indicator at the start of a Windows file if it’s not already there in the text data:

 *File ([io/create-a-file.cpp](examples/io/create-a-file.cpp)):*
 ~~~cpp